What is Data Modeling?

 - Business requirements are portrayed better by a data model.

-- It assists in the creation of a robust design that brings the entire data of an organization on the same platform.
+- It assists in creating a robust design that brings the entire data of an organization on the same platform.
 It helps in identifying the redundant, duplicate, and missing data as well.

 - A qualified data model helps in providing better consistency across all projects of an enterprise.